gyver98/gyver98.github.io/_posts/2017-02-13-react-tesla-battery-range-calculator-part1-english.md

 ...
 ```

-### 10.2 Import TeslaStats component in TeslaBattery Container
+### 10.2 Import TeslaCounter Component in TeslaBattery Container
-Now, we will implement `callback` in `TeslaBattery` and pass it to the `TeslaCar` component.
+Now, we will implement `callback` in `TeslaBattery` and pass it to the `TeslaCounter` component.

 First, add `import` to use the` TeslaCounter` component in `TeslaBattery.js`.